Dower is inherent in the concept of Muslim marriages and it is an integral part of it also.

 Prompt dower is the Mahr that is payable on demand and is payable immediately after marriage if demanded by the wife.

 She can demand it before entering into a conjugal relationship.
-The payment of Mahr can be postponed with the mutual consent of parties.
+The payment of Mahr can be postponed with the mutual consent of the parties.

 The term (Mu, wajjal) means delayed or deferred.
 Deferred dower is postponed till a specified time or dissolution of marriage either by death or divorce.